MachineLemonade/docs/docs/getting-started.md

 - Add custom airflow plugins in the `plugins` directory
 - Python packages can go in `requirements.txt`.
 By default, you get all the python packages required to run airflow.
 - OS level packages  can go in `packages.txt`
-- Any envrionment variable overrides can go in `Dockerfile` (_note_: with Astronomer 0.7, you can also inject env vars directly through the UI)
+- Any environment variable overrides can go in `Dockerfile` (_note_: with Astronomer 0.7, you can also inject env vars directly through the UI)

-As you add DAGs to your new project's `dags` directory, check the Airflow UI for any error messages that come up.

 If you are unfamiliar with Alpine Linux, look here for some examples of what you will need to add based on your use-case: